Continuing Student Fellowships

 - will have passed the A exam prior to the fellowship

-- expect to complete all requirements for the doctorate by the August of the academic year following their nomination.
-(For example, a student nominated by March 2017, must complete all requirements for the doctorate by August 2018.)
+- expect to complete all requirements for the doctorate by December of the academic year following their nomination.
+(For example, a student nominated by September 2017, must complete all requirements for the doctorate by December 2018.)

 How to apply:

 The application form is available on the Graduate School website at Provost Diversity Fellowship Form.
 Applications are to be submitted to the Graduate School through the Director of Graduate Studies rather than directly by the student.
 The student is responsible for making arrangements with the DGS.
-DGSs should submit all applications for their field to the Associate Dean of Inclusion and Student Engagement (email@example.com) no later than 4:30 p.m. on March 2.
+DGSs should submit all applications for their field to the Associate Dean of Inclusion and Student Engagement (firstname.lastname@example.org) no later than 4:30 p.m. on September 30.
 (If the application deadline falls on a holiday or weekend, applications are due the next working day.)
-Decisions will be announced by early May.
+Decisions will be announced by the end of October.